Skip to content

 Learn more about the measures of active travel across selected CLOSER studies

-For background detail on this domain of physical activity, click here.
+See the ‘Active travel’ section for background detail on this domain of physical activity.

 Active travel was measured many times across the longitudinal studies from ages 4y to 60-64y, with data collected in ALPAC, MCS, BCS70, NCDS, and NSHD (see the tables in the page below).
 Largely, there were three different themes of active travel including (1) travel to school/ childcare/ and college, (2) travel to work, and (3) general and/or other nonspecific travel.
 Typically, active travel responses were either in walking or cycling, but in one case (ALSPAC age 13y) responses of skateboarding and scooter were also provided.